Jeecikasrina23013947/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-## NAME:JECIKASRINA M
+## NAME:JEECIKASRINA M
 ## REG NO:212223100015
-# Uploading temperature sensor data in Thing Speak cloud
+#  EX:03 Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.